mlk/InstanceLock/README.md

         System.exist(-1);
     }

-If you want the second application to send data to the running application create an [`ApplicationStartupListener`][ApplicationStartupListener.api] [²][ApplicationStartupListener.java] and pass it into the constructor of the InstanceLock. `applicationStartup(String)` will be called when a second instance of the application is started.
+If you want the second application to send data to the running application create an [`ApplicationStartupListener`][ApplicationStartupListener.api][²][ApplicationStartupListener.java] and pass it into the constructor of the InstanceLock. `applicationStartup(String)` will be called when a second instance of the application is started.
+Note: You need to pass a string.

     InstanceLock lock = new InstanceLock("application_name",
         new ApplicationStartupListener() {